Maheshbharambe45/Hotstar-Project-DevSecOps-Pipeline/README.md

-# 🚀 Implementing a Secure CI/CD Pipeline for Hotstar Clone Using DevSecOps Principles
+## 🚀 Implementing a Secure CI/CD Pipeline for Hotstar Clone Using DevSecOps Principles

-### This project implements a secure CI/CD pipeline for a **Hotstar-like streaming application** deployed on **AWS EKS** using **DevSecOps** best practices.
+#### This project implements a secure CI/CD pipeline for a **Hotstar-like streaming application** deployed on **AWS EKS** using **DevSecOps** best practices.
 It integrates security checks directly into the pipeline to catch vulnerabilities early and enforce secure deployments.

-### Key security integrations:
+#### Key security integrations:
 - **SonarQube** → Static code analysis
 - **OWASP ZAP** → Dynamic application security testing
 - **Docker Scout** → Container image vulnerability scanning
 - **Terraform** → Infrastructure as Code (AWS EKS provisioning)
 - **Jenkins** → Orchestrates CI/CD pipeline

-## After creation of Terraform Infrastructure Pipeline we will execute these JOB
+### After creation of Terraform Infrastructure Pipeline we will execute these JOB
+ss of clus

 ### Prerequisites on server